Priestley Farquharson: Newport County

 On 21 January 2021 Farquharson signed a two-and-a-half-year contract with League Two Newport County for an undisclosed fee.
 He made his debut for Newport as a second-half substitute in the 1–0 League Two win against Grimsby Town on 6 February 2021.
-Farquharson played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th minute penalty.
+Farquharson played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.
 He suffered a knee injury at the end of the 2021–22 season.
 In August 2022 he was praised by Newport manager James Rowberry.
 He scored his first two goals for Newport in the League Two 2–0 win against Gillingham on 19 November 2022.
 He was offered a new contract by Newport at the end of the 2022–23 season.

 Walsall

 In June 2023 it was announced that Farquharson would sign for Walsall on 1 July 2023.
-He signed a one year contract extension in June 2025.
+He signed a one-year contract extension in June 2025.
+He was released by Walsall at the end of the 2025–26 season.

+Crawley Town

+Farquharson signed a two-year deal with Crawley Town in June 2026, with effect from 1 July 2026.